nodejs/node-addon-api/doc/callback_scope.md

 Napi::CallbackScope::operator napi_callback_scope() const;
 ```

-Returns the N-API `napi_callback_scope` wrapped by the `Napi::CallbackScope`
+Returns the Node-API `napi_callback_scope` wrapped by the `Napi::CallbackScope`
 object.
-This can be used to mix usage of the C N-API and node-addon-api.
+This can be used to mix usage of the C Node-API and node-addon-api.